gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryImportHttpOptions.md

 - `"strict"`: reject the names rejected by `"balanced"`, plus the names that do not map cleanly to a file path, i.e. empty names and names containing a `"."` path component or an empty one (e.g. `"a//b.txt"`).
-- `"balanced"`: reject names that would escape the directory they are extracted into, i.e. names containing a `".."` path component, and absolute names, i.e. names starting with `"/"`, with a drive letter (e.g.
-`"C:/file.txt"`) or with two backslashes (UNC paths).
+- `"balanced"`: reject names that would escape the directory they are extracted into, i.e. names containing a `".."` path component delimited by slashes or by backslashes (e.g. `"..\\file.txt"`, which a Windows host resolves as a parent directory), and absolute names, i.e. names starting with `"/"`, with a drive letter (e.g. `"C:/file.txt"`) or with two backslashes (UNC paths).
 - `"tolerant"`: never reject a name.

-A backslash is never interpreted as a path separator: it is a valid filename character on UNIX systems, and it also occurs as the trail byte of legitimate double-byte filenames (e.g. CP932) decoded with another charset.
+A backslash is otherwise not interpreted as a path separator: it is a valid filename character on UNIX systems, and it also occurs as the trail byte of legitimate double-byte filenames (e.g. CP932) decoded with another charset.

 Names are validated, never rewritten, so the filename reported for an entry always matches its central directory record.